open-policy-agent/opa/docs/content/management-decision-logs.md

 the last chunk.

 `Equilibrium`: If the chunk size is between 90% and 100% of the user-configured limit, maintain soft limit value.

+When an event containing `nd_builtin_cache` cannot fit into a chunk smaller than `upload_size_limit_bytes`, OPA will drop the `nd_builtin_cache` key from the event, and will retry encoding the chunk without the non-deterministic builtins cache information.
+This best-effort approach ensures that OPA reports decision log events as much as possible, and bounds how large decision log events can get.
+This size-bounding is necessary, because some non-deterministic builtins (such as `http.send`) can increase the decision log event size by a potentially unbounded amount.

 ### Local Decision Logs